More about Workshop Research Methodology

 - Can lead to research subject and researcher bias.

-Advantages of Workshops
+Advantages of Workshop Research Methodology

-1. Thought diversity
+1. Thought Diversity

 2. Group Think